-Heyerdahl verified that it was possible for the South Americans to reach the islands in the pacific Ocean.
-He didn't show it was possible to return to South America by balsa raft, and that nobody until today have demonstrated.
+Heyerdahl verified that it was possible for the South Americans to reach the islands in the Pacific Ocean.
+He didn't show how they could return to South America by balsa raft, and until today nobody have demonstrated that.

 Nevertheless now 70 years after the deed of Thor Heyerdahl, 20 replica rafts have sailed out, but no raft sailor has returned to his port of departure.
 Until now no raft sailor has been able to repeat the old trade route along the coast to Mexico - even if we have seen attempts.
 No raft-sailor has tried to follow the wake of the many rafts of the Inca Tupac Yupanki fleet to Mangareve Islands and Rapa Nui and then return to South America.
 And even if the Ecuadoreans do it every day in the still active raft society of Guyaquil, no actual scholar nor any official expedition has been able to beat against the wind with a Guara-steered raft.

 That is the sad fact, and what we want to know about.

 Only very few post Heyerdahl balsa rafts were sailing out with any archaeological purpose

 Of the 20 raft replicas as have sailed out 12 was lost.
 Of those twelve the six was lost due to attack by the clam Teredo Navalis.

 A loss-rate over 60% no maritime culture will accept neither then nor now.
 No Inca sovereign would sail out with his army with a threat to loss 60%.

 Conclusion: We miss something.